 Smoke Odor and Residue

 The majority of smoke particles are only about 0.004 microns wide.
 This means they can work their way into every nook and cranny, from your furniture to the carpet, wallboard, and even the insulation.
-The difficulty of cleaning up smoke odor and residue increases depending not only on the volume of smoke, but also on the kind of smoke that was present during the fire.
+The difficulty of cleaning up smoke odour and residue increases depending not only on the volume of smoke, but also on the kind of smoke that was present during the fire.
 Smoke from natural materials like wood and paper leaves a black or gray ashy residue that can be easily cleaned up with a vacuum cleaner or dry sponge.
 Smoke from inorganic materials like plastics and synthetic fabrics leaves a smeary residue that is difficult and dangerous to clean up.
-To remove all odors and residue, experts recommend having your home professionally deodorized and getting any items you wish to keep professionally cleaned.
+To remove all odours and residue, experts recommend having your home professionally deodorized and getting any items you wish to keep professionally cleaned.

 During a fire, heat can cause canned food to expand and contract.
 Most of the time this will lead to food spoilage.
 Additionally, smoke particles can penetrate any bagged and boxed foods.
 Because smoke contains carcinogens, you do not want to eat food that has been exposed to smoke.
 The fire will also, most likely, because you're electricity to be shut off.
 Make sure you throw out frozen or refrigerated foods which have probably spoiled.
 Remember to take photos of what you throw away so you can get insurance reimbursement.

 A fire will also lead to water damage in most cases.
 When firefighters attempt to extinguish the fire in your home or business, they will douse the building with water, soaking everything that was involved in or near the fire.
-If you do not immediately take action to dry out your carpet, walls, and furniture after the fire, there is a good chance you could develop mold and mildew problems in addition to fire damage.
+If you do not immediately take action to dry out your carpet, walls, and furniture after the fire, there is a good chance you could develop mould and mildew problems in addition to fire damage.

 Remember, in the aftermath of a fire you need to get professional help ASAP.
 Be sure to choose a damage restoration company that can help with all the effects of a fire, from removing fire-damaged goods to cleaning up smoke residue, deodorizing the property, and cleaning up water damage.